 Then just trim off the excess string and you’re finished with the Bright Stars Bobble Blanket!

 This is a very simple crochet blanket pattern, and although it looks complicated, it’s really not.
-It’s a yarn eater though, but I think it’s totally worth it!
+It’s a yarn eater, but I think it’s totally worth it!

 Baby blankets, or any simple crochet blankets, are my absolute favorite things to make.
 I love them so much is because I get to try out new ideas and crochet stitches, and I know that whoever the blanket is going to will love and cherish it.
-All the baby blankets I’ve made, gifted or even sold have become items that those kids cling to and find comfort in.
-It’s so heartwarming to see them holding onto the corners or laying down on them, all snuggled up!
+Want more blanket patterns?
+Check out the one below!

 Thanks so much for reading!
 Please consider subscribing if you like this post.
 Just fill out the box below and you’ll get free patterns, tutorials, and tips delivered right to your inbox every week!
 You’ll also get access to the subscriber-only resource library with printable cheat sheets, guides and more.